-The IASB has issued a new IFRS, IFRS 16, Leases, and a number of amendments to IFRSs that are first effective for the current accounting period of the Group.
+The IASB has issued a number of amendments to IFRSs that are first effective for the current accounting period of the Group and the Company.

-Except for IFRS 16, Leases, none of the developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
+None of the developments have had a material effect on how the Group's results and financial position for the current or prior periods have been prepared or presented.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.